danbartlett-twilio/twilio-dcd/README.md

 ![Deployable Conversations Demo](https://user-images.githubusercontent.com/78064764/201012578-803f7a86-6204-457d-925c-53e568cfc384.png)

-The "customizable code base" at the bottom is what you will deploy from this repo.
-You will use a Twilio Flex Instance, Twilio Functions, Twilio Sync, and Twilio Servics.
-Customers/Prospects will be able to interact with this platform via a single page application and their devices.
-Finally, a single page application for agents will be embedded into Flex for the agent's "single pane of glass".
+The "customizable code base" is what you will deploy from this repo.
+You will also need to provision some resources from a Twilio account (Conversation Service, Sync Service, Messaging Service).
+End Users will be able to interact with this platform via a single page application and their devices.

 1. Download this repo
 2. run `npm install` from the main directory to add all of the necessary node